galaxyproject/training-material/topics/statistics/tutorials/aberrant_pi3k_pathway_analysis/tutorial.md

 {: .hands_on}

 > ### {% icon details %} PanCancer Aberrant Pathway Activity Analysis `apply_weights.py` inputs
->    - \--classifier_summary 	String of the location of classifier_summary.txt file
+>    - \--classifier_summary: String of the location of classifier_summary.txt file
->    - \--copy_number 	Supplement Y matrix with copy number events
+>    - \--copy_number: Supplement Y matrix with copy number events
->    - \--x_matrix 	Filename of features to use in model
+>    - \--x_matrix: Filename of gene expression features to use in model
->    - \--filename_mut 	Filename of sample/gene mutations to use in model
+>    - \--filename_mut: Filename of sample/gene mutations to use in model
->    - \--filename_mut_burden 	Filename of sample mutation burden to use in model
+>    - \--filename_mut_burden: Filename of sample mutation burden to use in model
->    - \--filename_sample 	Filename of patient/samples to use in model
+>    - \--filename_sample: Filename of patient/samples to use in model
->    - \--filename_copy_loss 	Filename of copy number loss
+>    - \--filename_copy_loss: Filename of copy number loss
->    - \--filename_copy_gain 	Filename of copy number gain
+>    - \--filename_copy_gain: Filename of copy number gain
->    - \--filename_cancer_gene_classification 	Filename of cancer gene classification table
+>    - \--filename_cancer_gene_classification: Filename of cancer gene classification table
 {: .details}

 > ### {% icon comment %} Outputs
 >    - Apply a logit transform on expression values (y = 1/(1+e^(-wX))) to output mutational probabilities.
 Generates "classifier_decisions.tsv" file which has scores/probabilities and other covariate information.
 The scores/probabilities will be used for gene ranking and variant specific classification.
 >    - Log file for script run and additional information {: .comment}

 ## **PanCancer visualize decisions**